Tom Maniatis: Molecular cloning manual

-Maniatis was involved in the writing of the “Molecular Cloning Manual”.
+Maniatis was instrumental in the writing of the “Molecular Cloning Manual”.
 In 1979, the Maniatis lab had developed and deployed gene cloning methods.
 Maniatis and Ed Fritsch taught a summer course in gene cloning at the Cold Spring Harbor Laboratory.
-Based on the material presented in the course they collaborated with Joseph Sambrook, then the Scientific Director of the CSHL, to write the textbook.
+Based on research methods developed in the Maniatis Laboratory and the material presented in the course, they collaborated with Joseph Sambrook, then the Scientific Director of the CSHL, to write the textbook.

 Biotechnology companies

 Maniatis and Mark Ptashne founded Genetics Institute, Inc. in 1980.
 The company produced several FDA approved drugs “protein biologics” including blood clotting factors for the treatment of hemophilia, and erythropoietin for the treatment of anemia.
 The company was acquired by Wyeth Pharmaceuticals.

 In 1994, Maniatis, Alfred Goldberg, and others from the Harvard Medical School founded ProScript.
 The company invented the proteasome inhibitor Velcade (Bortezomid) approved by the FDA for the treatment of Multiple Myeloma.
 ProScript was acquired by Millennium/Takeda Pharma.

 In 2004 Maniatis cofounded Acceleron Pharma, a TGF-b company that produced “ligand trap” drugs, including REBLOZYL^{®} for the treatment of Myodysplastic Syndrome (MDS) and b-thalassaemia.

 Kallyope was founded by Maniatis, Charles Zuker, and Richard Axel in 2006.
 It focused on the development of drugs to treat metabolic and inflammatory disorders of the gut.

-Maniatis, David Goeddel, and William Rudder won the Brandeis University Jacob and Louise Gabbay Award in Biotechnology and Medicine in 1999.
+Maniatis, David Goeddel, and William J. Rutter won the Brandeis University Jacob and Louise Gabbay Award in Biotechnology and Medicine in 1999.